mariomantilla/go-load-tester/README.md

 ## Features

-- **Configurable Target**: Set the URL, expected status code, and expected response body.
+- **Configurable Target**: Set the URL, expected status code, and expected response body (string that must contain to be considered valid).
 - **Timeouts**: Specify a timeout for each request.
-- **Result Reporting**: See if the request succeeded, the status code, error (if any), and response time.
+- **Concurrent Requests**: Set the total number of requests and the maximum number of concurrent workers.
-- **(Planned)**: Support for total requests and max concurrency to simulate load.
+- **Statistics**: After the test, see total requests, successful and failed requests, success rate, average, minimum, and maximum response times.

 ## Usage